andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 From this therefore drops out the prompt to choose from these two options the state which is easier to get into.
 We saw tricks like "subtracting from one" and the standard "common-denominator" approach.
 As before, for me I'll be selecting these once I've laid things out mentally to see which makes most sense.

 ## "Adding" Fractions to find "something in between"
-Now something a little different.
-Finding values in between two fractions.
+{% newthought "Now something a little different." %} Finding values in between two fractions.

 We remembered above that to add fractions, you need to find a common denominator.
 If you don't, and just add them, then you end up instead with something in between the two fractions: